pauljeter/pauljeter-astro/src/content/blog/bootstrap-3-tips-and-tricks-you-still-might-not-know.md

 ```

 Use Heading Classes to Save Time and Stay Semantic
-A design sometimes will have elements that don’t always match best practice for having semantic markup.
+A design sometimes will have elements that don't always match best practice for having semantic markup.
 What I mean by this is usually your h1 tag is followed by an h2 and so on.
-This isn’t necessarily a bad thing when this happens, it’s just something to watch out for because at the end of the day, one of the most important things to make sure of is that your markup is structured in a way that is friendly to read for Google and other Bots.
+This isn't necessarily a bad thing when this happens, it's just something to watch out for because at the end of the day, one of the most important things to make sure of is that your markup is structured in a way that is friendly to read for Google and other Bots.

 You can swap out Headings styles with different classes.
 Take a look at the example code below to see it in action: